Welcome to TJ's Gift Foundation

 Open to all grades.

-TJ’s Gift Foundation will visit schools to present its Rockin’ For Choices Concert Series during the month of April, open to all grades 7 – 12 students.
+TJ’s Gift Foundation is presenting its Rockin’ For Choices Concert during on April 8 and it is open to all grades 7 – 12 students.

 TJ’s Gift will be working various bands who will present a concert, along with their statements and beliefs about why they are not involved in drugs.
 TJ’s Story will be shared by TJ’s Mom and opportunities will be given for students to link themselves to TJ’s Gift through social media.
 All students will receive pledge cards and wristbands at the concert.